A guide to applying for compensation under the Victims of Overseas Terrorism Compensation Scheme.

 If you were injured in England, Wales or Scotland (Great Britain) you should apply under our domestic Scheme, the Criminal Injuries Compensation Scheme.
 Details of this Scheme can be found on our website at www.gov.uk

 We can compensate victims of a designated act of terrorism, or people whose loved ones have died as a result of a designated act, provided they meet the eligibility requirements of the Scheme.

 Direct victim of a designated act

-It is for the Foreign Secretary to consider the facts and circumstances of violent incidents committed overseas and to decide whether the incident should be classed as a designated act.
-A list of designated acts will be placed on the Foreign and Commonwealth Office website at www.gov.uk.
+It is for the Foreign and Development Secretary to consider the facts and circumstances of violent incidents committed overseas and to decide whether the incident should be classed as a designated act.

-If the Foreign Secretary has not decided whether the incident in which you or the deceased was injured should be classed as a designated act, CICA will write to the Foreign Secretary asking him to consider the incident if all other aspects of the claim appear to be eligible.
+If the Foreign and Development Secretary has not decided whether the incident in which you or the deceased was injured should be classed as a designated act, CICA will write to the Foreign and Development Secretary asking him to consider the incident if all other aspects of the claim appear to be eligible.

 Witnessed or present at the immediate aftermath of a designated act